Cecilia Dapaah

-Cecilia Abena Dapaah (born on Tuesday 27 November 1954) is a Ghanaian politician.
+Cecilia Abena Dapaah (born 27 November 1954) is a Ghanaian politician.
 She is a member of the New Patriotic Party and a former Member of Parliament for the Bantama constituency.
 She served as the deputy Minister for Water Resources, Works and Housing, and Minister for Aviation and Santitation and Water Resources respectively.

 Early life and education

 Cecilia Abena Dapaah was born on 27 November 1954 hails from Mpasatia in the Ashanti Region.
 She attended the University of Ghana, and graduated with a Bachelor of Arts degree in French and linguistics in 1979.
 She holds a certificate in leadership from the Harvard Kennedy School, and a postgraduate certificate in International Development Studies from the University of Oslo.

 Political life

 Dapaah was a development worker by profession and a special assistant to President John Kufour.
 In 2001, she was appointed the chairperson of the Board of Ghana Cocoa Processing Company.
 She was moved from the board in 2005, and made the deputy Minister for Water Resources, Works and Housing.
 In 2007, she was made a substantive minister till the end of the John Kufour administration in 2008.

 Cecilia Dapaah was a member of the Parliament of Ghana from 2005 to 2013.
 She served on various parliamentary committees in Ghana including Works and Housing; Advisory Committee to the Speaker of the Parliament; Employment, Social welfare and Youth; Foreign Affairs; and Special Budget.